NikolaiUsyk/Lemma/chapters/Chapter1/Miller.md

 - Scammer?
 Kinda, hacker-ish, black-hat.
 Hacked passwords and was going to sell on dark web. abuse in her past.
 50 years old, looks like a yoga teacher (kinda), but not clean living.
 - Albany to Perth is 4.5 hours.
+- AI does something to connect her with Vikram while they drive in opposite directions.
 -->